MattHondrakis/DataAnalysis/Masters Project Job Placement/Masters-Project-Fall-Placement.md

 ![](Masters-Project-Fall-Placement_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

-As we can see, we were right to include this plot because there is quite a clear difference between the two groups.
+As we can see, we were right to include these plots because they clearly show that individuals with job offers have higher test scores.

 ``` r
 t.test(ssc_p ~ status, updated_fall)